Get to Know Us

 Anne draws on her background in the non-profit and corporate sectors to develop and implement sustainability initiatives for educational institutions, with an emphasis on waste reduction.
 A graduate of Brown University, Anne was previously National Director of Community Involvement at Deloitte.
 She serves on the Board of Directors of the Sustainable Business Network of Greater Philadelphia and the Sustainability Committee of Springside Chestnut Hill Academy.

 MaryKate is a 2016 graduate of Williams College with a degree in Environmental Science.
 MaryKate is passionate about environmental policy as it relates to issues of land use and environmental justice.
 MaryKate worked as a Program Coordinator for the Environmental Defense Fund, and now serves as the Community Mobilization Coordinator for Philadelphia Youth Basketball.
-As an intern for BSEC, MaryKate specializes in grant writing, presentation support, and data analysis.
+As a writer-in-residence for BSEC, MaryKate contributes articles for the blog and soon-to-be-released quarterly newsletter.